build-on-aws/content/posts/data-processing-with-kafka-streams-stateless-operations/index.md

 **Save record to a topic**

+You may want to write the results of a stateless operation back to Kafka - most likely, in a different topic.
 You can use the [to](https://kafka.apache.org/32/javadoc/org/apache/kafka/streams/kstream/KStream.html#to(java.lang.String)) method to store the records of a `KStream` to a topic in Kafka.

 ```java
 KStream<String, String> stream = builder.stream("words");